 Welcome to My Blog

-Here is a masonry blog layout with no sidebarA Message from the Bishop: Absalom Jones
+Here is a masonry blog layout with no sidebarClimbing up the Mountain with Jesus

 The annual Absalom Jones service is an important event in our common journey toward Becoming Beloved Community.
 This year, it provides an opportunity to remember both the Rev. Absalom Jones, the first African American to be ordained…Read More